A Journey Begins: Nature's Role in the Flight to Freedom

 Related programming is offered regularly, including field trips for school groups.
-(Please note that in-person programming is currently on hiatus due to COVID-19 concerns.)
 The Arboretum is part of the National Parks Service National Underground Railroad Network to Freedom.

 Please see below for the Arboretum's A Journey Begins: Nature's Role in the Flight to Freedom audio tour, now available virtually, and for additional resources.

 A Journey Begins...

 Imagine traveling by foot over a forest floor thick with spiny pods from the sweet gum tree.
 They prick your feet with every step, but still, you move on.

 Imagine foraging for something to eat, your meal consisting only of pine roots, persimmon, and sassafras buds, but you can almost taste your own freedom.

 Imagine feeling lost and searching for direction, hoping for a clear night sky and the North Star to guide you, for you know your place in the Promised Land has been written in the stars.